molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod04/LAB_AK_04.md

 1. On the **Debug** menu, click **Start Debugging**.

-1. On the home page of the web application, verify that it shows an empty home page.
+1. On the home page of the web application, verify that only 'Upcoming Events' show on the home page.

 1. Close the browser window that is displaying the website.